Stop Wasting Time on Social Media

 Be specific by putting a number or percentage to your goal.
-Here’s an example of a SMART goal: Increase website traffic from Facebook by 10% in the next 30 days.
+Here is an example of a SMART goal: Increase website traffic from Facebook by 10% in the next 30 days.

-Define your target audience: who are you trying to reach? where they live, their income, or, if you’re targeting other businesses, think about the size of business you work with, turnover, industry, number of employees and the person within the company you want to reach (owner, MD, Finance Director, HR Manager, etc.).
+Define your target audience: who are you trying to reach?
+Think about where they live, what their income is, or, if you are targeting other businesses, think about the size of business you work with (turnover, industry, number of employees), and the person within the company you want to reach (owner, MD, Finance Director, HR Manager, etc.).

 Defining your audience will help you decide which platforms you should be using as well as what content you post.
 Where do your target audience hang out?
 What content do they engage with?

-- Create a plan: One of the biggest challenges I hear from business owners is knowing what to post and how to continually create content worth sharing.
+2. Create a Plan: One of the biggest challenges I hear from business owners is knowing what to post and how to continually create content worth sharing.
 The key is to be organised and plan ahead.

 Get a pen and paper (or your favourite note taking app) and write down each month as a header.
 Start jotting down ideas for each month until you build up a 3 month plan of content.
 You may want to focus around key dates throughout the year like Mother’s Day, Christmas and school holidays.

-Social Media for business is harder when your business isn’t seasonal and has multiple audiences.
-I like to create a theme for each month so all my posts are centred on a specific topic or targeted at a specific market.
-This helps to focus the activity of businesses on Social Media.
+Social media for business is harder when your business is not seasonal and has multiple audiences.
+I like to create a theme for each month so all my posts are centered on a specific topic or targeted at a specific market.
+This helps to focus the activity of businesses on social media.

-If your goal is to push traffic to your website, you’ll need to be familiar with Google Analytics.
-This free tool will give you a huge amount of data about your website traffic and can also show you how many people visit from your Social Media channels and what action they take once they are on your website.
-If you sell products through your website, you can even track sales that come from Social Media and calculate a return on the time you have invested.
+If your goal is to push traffic to your website, you will need to be familiar with Google Analytics.
+This free tool will give you a huge amount of data about your website traffic.
+It can also show you how many people visit from your social media channels, and what action they take once they are on your website.
+If you sell products through your website, you can even track sales that come from social media and calculate a return on the time you have invested.

-- Lather, rinse, and repeat: whatever you do on Social Media, make sure it’s consistent.
-Having taught Social Media for over 3 years now, I’ve seen countless businesses get enthusiastic about posting to their networks for about a week, then losing the momentum.
-You need to be seen as active on Social Media daily if possible.
-The more you put into your online presence the more you will get out of it.
+4. Lather, Rinse, and Repeat: Whatever you do on social media, make sure it is consistent.
+Having taught social media for over 3 years now, I have seen countless businesses get enthusiastic about posting to their networks for about a week, then losing the momentum.
+You need to be seen as active on social media daily if possible.
+The more you put in to your online presence the more you will get out of it.